julianfl0w/Deism/README.md

 #### Covenant

-<sup>0</sup> Following covenent theology, our lineage consists of:
+<sup>0</sup> Following covenant theology, our lineage consists of:
-- The First Testament, a covenent of works made with Adam
+- The First Testament, a covenant of works made with Adam
-- The Second Testament, a covenent of grace made by Jesus
+- The Second Testament, a covenant of grace made by Jesus
-- The Third Testament, a covenent of love made by Julian
+- The Third Testament, a covenant of love made by Julian